sumerman/clamorous/README.md

-For the case when messages are expected to have many fields only few of which would be used in subscriptions there may be match fields specification provided by setting the `match_fields` to the list of field's names, eg: `{match_fields,[idx, <<"foo">>, "bar"]}`.
+For the case when messages are expected to have many fields only few of which would be used in subscriptions there may be match fields specification provided by setting the `match_fields` to the list of field's names, e.g.: `{match_fields,[idx, <<"foo">>, "bar"]}`.
-Subscription filter would behave as if fields, which not mentioned in this list, wasn't presented in a published message, but subscriber will receive the whole message.
+Subscription filter will behave as if fields, which is not mentioned in this list, weren't presented in a published message, but subscriber will receive the whole message.
 Empty `match_fields` spec list means that every field in every object will be indexed.